Grow Old With You - Custom Gender Swap for a Wedding

 What Changed

 One word.
 That's the entire modification.
 "Man" became "woman" in the line "I could be the man who grows old with you."
-Every other lyric in the song — the arthritis jokes, the remote control, the kitchen sink dishes — stays exactly the same.
+Every other lyric in the song.
+The arthritis jokes, the remote control, the kitchen sink dishes, all stay exactly the same.
 The Anthem Lights vocal performance carries through identically.

 It's a single-syllable-to-two-syllable swap, which means the vocal phrasing shifts slightly.
 "Man" is punchy and lands on one beat.
 "Woman" stretches across two, requiring a subtle rhythmic adjustment in the vocal delivery.